NicoJuicy/LearnML/tips/ml_tips.md

 <!-- /MarkdownTOC -->

+## Avoid Using Different Library Versions

+A mistake we might run into is to use different versions of the various exploited libraries during the train / test and deployment phase.

+The risk of using different versions is to have unexpected behaviours which may lead to wrong predictions.

+A possible solution to this problem could be to create a virtual environment and install all the necessary libraries, also specifying the versions to be used and then use this virtual environment both during the train/test phase and during the deployment phase.

 ## Bayesian Networks (BN)

 The main problem with Bayesian Networks (BN) is that they appear to be deceptively simple.
 However, in reality there are many issues with their practical use: